 - Efficient grid dispatch through the use of advanced technologies and market-driven incentives, the performance of power plants within regional markets tends to be better than in areas under monopoly control.

-EIM strengthens grid reliability by allowing participants to buy and sell power closer to when electricity is consumed and by allowing system operators real-time visibility across neighboring grids, which supports balancing supply and demand at less cost.
-The ISO market systems identify fluctuations in supply and demand and then automatically find the best resource from across a larger region to meet immediate power needs (demand).
+A regional real-time energy market service, often referred to as an “Energy Imbalance Market” or EIM, optimizes management of a transmission system to balance supply and demand across a larger footprint, covering multiple balancing authority areas.
+This service can occur outside of an area covered by an ISO and participants do not need to be a full participant in the ISO to participate.
+Energy markets strengthen grid reliability by allowing participants to buy and sell power closer to when electricity is consumed and by allowing system operators real-time visibility across neighboring grids, which supports balancing supply and demand at less cost.
 This activity optimizes the interconnected high-voltage system as market systems automatically manage congestion on transmission lines which not only helps maintain reliability (system up time) but manage and mitigate the cost of congestion as well.

 The EIM dispatches resources across balancing areas to balance energy increasing regional coordination from energy generation and delivery in four main areas: